carla-recourse/CARLA/README.md

 # CARLA - *C*ounterfactual *A*nd *R*ecourse *L*ibrary

 CARLA is a python library to benchmark counterfactual explanation and recourse models.
 It comes out-of-the box with commonly used datasets and various machine learning models.
-Designed with extensibility in mind, to easily include with new counterfactual methods, machine learning models and datasets
+Designed with extensibility in mind: Easily include your own counterfactual methods, new machine learning models or other datasets.

 ### Available Datasets